 One of the most common warehouse layout flaws I see is shallow docks.

-A recent example was when I consulted for a boxed meat wholesaler that ships 30,000 cases a week through a 32’ deep dock equipped with 5 doors.
-It was a real nightmare for this very high turn business.
+I was recently consulted by the manager of a boxed meat wholesaler that ships 30,000 cases a week through a 32’ deep dock equipped with 5 doors.
+For this very high turn business, persistent congestion at the dock had become a real nightmare.

 The previous owner was heavily involved in the design of the facility and wanted to make sure there was enough space to handle opportunistic buys in a highly volatile beef market.
 Fair enough.
-But he increased storage space at the expense of dock space in order to stay within budget.
+To achieve that goal, he increased storage space at the expense of dock space so that he would stay within budget.

-The new operator is now doing an amazing job of growing sales but this came with severe operating penalties due to dock congestion.
-Not only did this incur additional costs, but the risk of not getting orders out the door threatened service levels.
+The new operator is now doing an amazing job of growing sales.
+That growth was however hindered by severe operating penalties due to dock congestion.
+Temporary solutions were put in place to alleviate the problem, but that came with additional operating costs.
+It also did not eliminate the risk of not getting orders out the door on time, which threatened service levels.

 When we evaluated a range of alternatives for this client, expanding the warehouse was out of the question and extending the dock internally was not a viable option due to capacity constraints.
-So we transferred the meat processing operation to another facility (their foodservice meat division), which enable them to convert an entire room into an order staging area.
-They were then able to reuse space on the dock that had been devoted previously to order staging.
+We instead transferred the meat processing operation to another facility (their foodservice meat division), which enabled them to convert an entire room into an order staging area.
+They were then able to use space on the dock that had been devoted previously to order staging.

 What is the ideal dock depth?